Arsenal have borne witness to some of world football’s finest talent over the years, but the elite level is a harsh terrain — some flourish

 And few clubs have embodied this sink-or-swim environment more than those at the top of the food chain, but Arsenal have often been a bastion of development amidst the avaricious nature of modern football, with former boss Arsene Wenger not averse to cultivating young talent.

+So, who else might Arsenal regret letting go?
 Well, given their form in recent years and Arsenal’s need in certain positions, here are 10 players the club definitely let go way too soon.

 1. Serge Gnabry